-As outlined in the CAN Leadership Team Commitment Agreement, Leaders commit to attending 70% (five of seven) of Leadership Team virtual meetings and 50% (one of two) in-person meetings.
+As outlined in the CAN Leadership Team Commitment Agreement, Leaders commit to attending 67% (four of six) of Leadership Team virtual meetings and at least 50% of a two-day annual in-person retreat.
 CAN Leaders are the only individuals that can attend and vote at CAN Leadership Team meetings.
 Leaders are not eligible to send representatives in their place.